Major Saab: Production

 The film was shot at National Defence Academy, Pune, Australia and Mumbai.

 Release

 Before the release, Ministry of Defence objected to portrayal of armed forces and National Defence Academy.
-The makers made all the changes recommended by Ministry of Defence and the film was releassed on scheduled date of 26 June 1998.
+The makers made all the changes recommended by Ministry of Defence and the film was released on scheduled date of 26 June 1998.

 Reception

 India Today wrote, "The Indian army has been objecting to this set-in-NDA saga and Bachchan's been justifying factual errors saying it's only a movie.
 An army major and several cadets spend their time trying to unite two lovers.
 The script is full of loopholes.
 The Big B is angry - nothing new.
 Devgan is sincere and Bendre insipid.
 Waste of talent."
 Screen wrote "Tired, tiresome story and script.
 Too much of Ajay Devgan and too little, too-late of Amitabh Bachchan.
 Production values uneven.
 Listless direction".

 Box office

 The film was a moderate success at the box office, it earned 18 crore.
-It was also the 9th highest-grossing film of the year (Bollywood films of 1998).
+It was also the 9th highest-grossing film of the year.